 To collect monthly black start revenues, a unit compensated under Black Start Service must have a successful black start test on record with PJM within the last 13 months.
+Fuel Assured Black Start Units with dual fuel must have a test on both fuels within the last 13 months, except when the Fuel Assured Black Start Unit can operate independently on 2 or more interstate pipelines.
 Black Start Units providing Black Start Service under the Tariff, Schedule 6A or under a service agreement with the Transmission Owner are required to have a successful black start test on record with PJM within the last 13 months.
 Once a generator is qualified, they have until the end of the 13th month following the last successful black start test date to submit documentation of the next successful annual test to PJM.
 Units are encouraged to adopt an annual testing cycle allowing the extra month to be reserved for retesting or scheduling conflicts.

 If a unit fails a black start test, the unit is given a 10 day grace period within which it may re-test without financial penalty if within the 13 month testing period.
-If the unit does not successfully pass a black start test within the 10 day grace period immediately following failed test, monthly black start revenues will be forfeited from the time of the first day of the month in which the unsuccessful test occurred until the first day of the first month after the unit successfully passes a black start test.
+If the unit does not successfully pass a black start test within the 10 day grace period immediately following a failed test, monthly black start revenues will be forfeited from the time of the first day of the month in which the unsuccessful test occurred until the first day of the first month after the unit successfully passes a black start test.
 If the Black Start Unit owner does not make the necessary repairs to enable the Black Start Unit to pass the annual test within a 90 day period, the Black Start Unit will immediately cease to qualify as a Black Start Unit unless the 90 day period is extended up to one year with PJM approval.
 If the 90 day period is extended, the Black Start Unit owner will continue to forfeit all black start revenues starting from the first day of the month in which the unsuccessful test occurred until the first day of the month after the unit successfully passes a black start test.